-The Forest is a long-term timber and/or immediate sugarbush opportunity with attractive species composition, productive soils, developed access and excellent potential for asset appreciation from the timber resource.
+The Forest is a long-term timber investment opportunity with attractive species composition, productive soils, developed access, and excellent potential for asset appreciation from the timber resource.
 The ownership, Atlas Timberlands Partnership, is a collaboration between two well-known conservation groups - The Nature Conservancy and the Vermont Land Trust.
 Together, they have held the property (along with other lands) as a model for managing a diverse array of stewardship goals, including the practice of sustainable silvicultural operations.
 Their goal in divesting is to raise funds to further their forestland conservation work on new projects.

 Investment highlights include:

 The Forest lies in the northern Vermont township of Richford & Jay, home to the Jay Peak Ski Resort situated 10 miles south.
 The ski hamlets of Montgomery and Montgomery Center are situated 16 and 18 miles to the southwest.
 Richford is the largest nearby town which is located 9 miles to the west along Route 105.
 The region along Route 105 is highly scenic, showcasing the tall peaks of the northern Green Mountain Range, and is rich with recreation opportunities, including the Long Trail, which passes just east of the land.